 HONORS: Safford, a record-setting 5-time Mike Booth CCC SID of the Year recipient, was honored in 2016 with the NAIA’s Clarence “Ike” Pearson Lifetime Achievement Award – the highest honor for an NAIA athletic communication professional...he has won eight “Best in the NAIA” awards and placed in the Top-10 82 times in the NAIA-SIDA Publications and Media Contests...he served as a NAIA-SIDA Board of Directors member from 2015-18, served on the CoSIDA College Division Management Advisory Council for three years, served as chair of the CCC SID's for six years and been an active member of the College Sports Communicators for over a quarter century, receiving the prestigious 25-Year-Award in 2024.

 PERSONAL: Originally from Puyallup, Wash., Safford is a 1998 graduate of Pacific Luthern University with a BA in print/broadcast journalism.
-He and wife Liza (who works in Oregon Tech's business office) have one son, P.J. (an All-Skyline Conference baseball and football player at Klamath Union High) and live in Klamath Falls...currently volunteers as a coach for the KUHS football program and is part of the Klamath Falls American Legion Baseball Board of Directors.
+He and wife Liza (who works in Oregon Tech's business office) have one son, P.J. (a member of the Oregon Tech baseball program) and live in Klamath Falls...currently volunteers as a coach for the Klamath Union High football program and is part of the Klamath Falls American Legion Baseball Board of Directors.